arjun-menon/pypage/docs/index.rst

 for cases where we want to provide a default/fallback definition.
 We error out if a definition is expected to be provided, and is not present.
 The output of the "dervied" template is clear and obvious, with this approach.

+The include function
+''''''''''''''''''''

+If you want to include (as in, substitute) a file directly without processing it with pypage, you can use the ``include`` function.
+It functions like the ``inject`` function, taking the path to a file as argument, and returning the contents of the file unprocessed.

 Comments
 ^^^^^^^^